northstarswap/devblog/content/Unreal Engine/Unreal IDEs.md

 Technically, you can use any text editor to edit code files such as Visual Studio Code or Notepad++, but this article is covering IDEs that provide a suite of features to make development more convenient—of which there are currently two that are generally considered "fully supported."

-Regardless of which IDE you choose, please read [this article](Live&20Coding.md) for guidance as to how to compile your project properly (generally not Live Coding with the editor open)
+Regardless of which IDE you choose, please read [this article](Live%20Coding.md) for guidance as to how to compile your project properly (generally not Live Coding with the editor open)
 # Visual Studio 2022
 Visual Studio is the IDE that most beginners will start out using, as it is popular among Unreal educators for demonstration purposes and many people confuse it for being free (if you have more than 5 people in your team, [it isn't](https://visualstudio.microsoft.com/vs/pricing/?tab=paid-subscriptions))
 ## Intellisense and code completion
 Visual Studio **does not fully understand Unreal projects**, despite many promoting its use in Unreal game development.
-Unreal Build Tool does a lot of code generation and substituting in includes at paths that are not known to the IDE.
+Unreal's build system does a lot of code generation and substituting in includes at paths that are not known to the IDE.
 This causes Visual Studio to hallucinate errors in the error list and red squiggly lines that **do not prevent you from building**.

-Epic's own documentation instructs you to [turn off the Error List window](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine#turningofftheerrorlistwindow) if you are using vanilla Visual Studio, and you should disable red squigglies as well as they are completely unreliable and more often than not errors caused by Visual Studio's own lack of support for parsing includes and macros.
+Epic's own documentation instructs you to [turn off the Error List window](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine#turningofftheerrorlistwindow) if you're using vanilla Visual Studio, and you should disable red squigglies as well as they are completely unreliable and more often than not errors caused by Visual Studio's own lack of support for parsing Unreal's includes and macros.
 Code completion for engine types will often not work for the same reason.

 The workaround to having no reliable predicted errors is simple—just build the project.
 Only rely on the build output to diagnose issues and ignore the more-often-then-note hallucinated output of the VS error list and squigglies.
 ### Fixing Visual Studio's code completion with ReSharper